Cleopatra (1963 film): Production under Rouben Mamoulian

-In 1960, Adler entered into a coproduction deal with Italian producer Lionello Santi, who had recently completed a foreign-language version of Cleopatra that the studio purchased to keep away from the American market.
-Mamoulian traveled to Italy for location scouting and reported back the difficulties upon shooting there.
-Furthermore, the impending Rome Summer Olympics threatened to complicate filming accommodations.
-On April 20, 1960, Santi issued a full-page ad in Variety announcing his forthcoming production of Cleopatra without mentioning Twentieth Century Fox's involvement.
-Angered, Adler shifted the entire production to Pinewood Studios (England).
+On April 20, 1960, Santi issued a full-page ad in Variety announcing his forthcoming production of Cleopatra without mentioning Twentieth Century-Fox's involvement.
+Angered, Adler shifted the entire production to Pinewood Studios in London.
 On July 11, Adler died from cancer, and was replaced by Goldstein.
 Skouras asked Wanger to assume Goldstein's former position, but months later, he was replaced by Sid Rogell.
 Meanwhile, Wanger cautioned about shooting in England in a July 15 studio memo, stating that the weather conditions could jeopardize Taylor's health and the labor force was insufficient.
 However, Skouras had overruled his decision.

 Principal photography began at Pinewood Studios on September 28, 1960.
 On the same day, the British hairdressers' union threatened to leave production, as Taylor had brought Sydney Guilaroff, an American hairstylist.
 A settlement was reached that Guilaroff would be allowed to style Taylor's hair, but only at her Dorchester suite.
-Soon after, Taylor shot a nude scene in 40-degree weather (4−9 °C) and became sick with a sore throat, rendering her unable to work for two weeks.
-Mamoulian was then forced to proceed filming without Taylor, instead shooting scenes with Finch and Boyd.
+On the third day of shooting, Taylor called in sick, saying she had a cold, which made her unavailable for the next two weeks.
+Forced to proceed filming without Taylor, Mamoulian instead filmed scenes with Finch and Boyd, as well as multitudes of extras as Roman soldiers.

 Taylor's cold soon progressed into a lingering fever, and for the next few weeks, she was treated by several doctors, including Lord Evans, Queen Elizabeth II's physician.
-On November 13, Taylor's fever reached 103 F and she was diagnosed with meningitis.
+On November 13, Taylor was rushed to the London Clinic when her fever reached 103 F. Rex Kennamer, Taylor's personal physician, flew out to London and diagnosed her with meningitis.
 By November 19, Wanger indefinitely postponed shooting, giving studio employees two weeks' notice until Taylor's health recovered.
 Taylor remained hospitalized for a week and then flew to Palm Springs, Florida, with husband Eddie Fisher to recuperate.
 The Lloyd's of London insurance agency paid $2 million to cover Taylor's medical expenses.

 During the pause in filming, Nunnally Johnson was hired to write a new script.
 Johnson wrote a 75-page draft for the first half of the film, mostly involving Cleopatra and Julius Caesar, that was similar in its tone to that of Cecil B. DeMille's Cleopatra (1934) and Caesar and Cleopatra (1945).
+Back in New York, Skouras sent a copy of Johnson's shooting script to Joseph L. Mankiewicz for a frank critique.
+Displeased, Mankiewicz wrote back: "Cleopatra, as written, is a strange, frustrating mixture of an American soap-opera virgin and an hysterical Slavic vamp of the type Nazimova used to play."

 Filming resumed on January 3, 1961, but Mamoulian was dissatisfied with Johnson's script.
 Taylor, who expressed similar displeasure, then appealed for Paddy Chayefsky to write a new script.
 Chayefsky demurred, saying that a rewrite would take six months.
 After sixteen weeks of filming and costs of $7 million, the crew had produced just ten minutes of usable film.
 Skouras blamed Mamoulian for the production having exceeded its budget.
 On January 18, 1961, Mamoulian resigned as director.